milvus-io/bootcamp/solutions/question_answering_system/quick_deploy/README.md

   First, you are supposed to refer to the Install [Milvus v2.0](https://milvus.io/docs/v2.0.0/install_standalone-docker.md) for how to run Milvus docker.

+  > Note:
+  >
-  > Note the version of Milvus.
+  > Please pay attention to the version of Milvus when installing

 - **Start MySQL**